habitat-sh/habitat/maintenance-policy.md

 * Handles contributions on GitHub - first response to a PR within 48 hours
 * Is available on [Slack](https://habitat-sh.slack.com/)
 * Is available to answer mailing list questions within 48 hours
 * Weekends and local holidays in the Maintainer’s jurisdiction are not counted for timeliness requirements.
-Absences for reasonable causes such as vacations, illness, etc. are also acceptable; Maintainers should notice of absences via the development mailing list whenever possible.
+Absences for reasonable causes such as vacations, illness, etc. are also acceptable; Maintainers should notice of absences via slack list whenever possible.
 * Committed to 100% tests passing for your component
 * Has full commit/merge access to the relevant repositories